omnisonic/jctech-pelican/content/first.md

 We make fast, secure, hand coded websites with the help of the Python programming language.

-##Our focus is on  "static" portfolio websites for small businesses, creators, and artists.
+##Blog and portfolio websites for small businesses, creators, and artists.

 We take care of everything for you so you don't ever have to do website editing yourself.